Accessing devices plugged to Serial device server

 In this example, Serial Port Redirector is installed on the remote PC where serial device is plugged.
 Server physical port COM1 is configured in Serial Device Redirector for accepting incoming network connections on specified TCP port.

 Also, Serial Port Redirector is installed on the local PC.
 Serial communications application, which also runs on the local PC, uses virtual serial port COM3 created by Serial Port Redirector.
-This virtual serial port is configured to use the remote IP address and TCP-port of the remote computer.
+This virtual serial port is configured to use the remote IP address and TCP port of the remote computer.

 Using Serial Port Redirector as Serial Device Server